igalic/blag/contents/articles/types-providers/index.md

-[friends](https://twitter.com/bkero) with one of the [new Pro Puppet](http://www.apress.com/9781430260400) i also had 6 types & providers books, and 2 pro puppet book to give out (as distractions), to anyone who asked or answered smart or silly questions. so this (talk|blog) assumes you are
+[friends](https://twitter.com/bkero) with one of the [new Pro Puppet](http://www.apress.com/9781430260400) i also had 6 types & providers books, and 2 pro puppet book to give out (as distractions), to anyone who asked or answered smart or silly questions.

+this is a more detailed write-up of my talk, and assumes you are
 ***not*** a complete beginner, that you have gone through [puppet learning vm](http://puppetlabs.com/download-learning-vm), and know [how to compose (good) modules](https://puppetlabs.com/presentations/practical-guide-modules-lauren-rother-puppet-labs-morgan-haskel-puppet-labs),